 You can only search for candidates that are defined by your filter results.

 By default, the Campaign and Folder filters are always present, so searching will always apply to those within the campaign and folder selected.
+However, please note that the search bar function is not available for the Deleted Folder.

 Enter the keywords or numbers on the search bar to search for candidates.